 I believe the author of this source, Erica Strauss, has successfully established her ethos in order to write this piece.
 Strauss has worked in restaurants in the Seattle area for more than 10 years and has attended culinary school.
 She took her interest in food and gardening to a new level by growing a garden that yields an amazing array of fruits and vegetables.
-She also maintains an intensive blog which documents her gardening expertise and multiple years of experience in the field of urban-farming.
+She also maintains an intensive blog which documents her gardening triumphs, recipes, etc. Strauss has proven her credibility over this topic due to her expertise and multiple years of experience in the field of urban-farming.
 Strauss also displays logos within this piece by providing many pieces of evidence and reasoning that appeals to one's logic.
 Her message by writing this piece was to make individuals understand that becoming an urban-famer is difficult without a yearning for it from the bottom of your heart.
 Strauss was able to support this thesis with valid reasons and even provided a qualifier to help her audience understand the complication behind maintaining a productive home.
 The author also successfully managed to employ pathos within her writing.
 Strauss was able to convey to her audience of household mothers, as well as productivity-seeking individuals, that true results arise from love and dedication to the hard labor that goes behind urban-farming.